dadamachines/doppler/hardware/README.md

-# dadamachines - automat
+# dadamachines - doppler

-hardware files will follow after kickstarter campaign
+Here you can find the schematic for the **dadamachines - doppler** board & the library with the footprint for Autodesk EAGLE.